Telstra faces potential strike over pay row

 The vote will legally allow members to walk out should the two parties fail to come to a resolution.

-“Workers have spent many months trying to get Telstra to come to the table with a fair wage offer,” said union national president Shane Turner.
+“Workers have spent many months trying to get Telstra to come to the table with a fair wage offer,” said union national president Shane Murphy.
 “We’ve got to this point because Telstra is asking workers to take a pay cut in real terms.”

 “At this stage, no action is being undertaken,” he added.
 “This result provides workers with the option of taking protected industrial action if we need to go down that track.”